 - Social Security Administration website about benefits.

-- The Center for Mental Health Services (CMHS) is an agency of the Substance Abuse and Mental Health Services Administration, U.S. Department of Health and Human Services.
-This particular link goes directly to the consumer/survivor page where other resources can be found.
+- The Center for Mental Health Services (CMHS) is an agency of the Substance Use and Mental Health Services Administration, U.S. Department of Health and Human Services.
+These particular links go directly to the consumer/survivor page, where other resources can be found.

-- State of Maine website to access all programs of the Department of Health and Human Services (DHHS).
+- State of Maine website to access links to all Department of Health and Human Services (DHHS) programs.

-- Schaller Anderson is the company that provides case management services for MaineCare members that have complex medical and behavioral health care needs.
+- Schaller Anderson is the company that provides case management services for MaineCare members with complex medical and behavioral healthcare needs.